Jasminethecreator/hardware-troubleshooting-issue-trax/README.md

 - Diagnosed a display issue caused by a disconnected HDMI cable.
 - Reconnected the display cable and verified monitor functionality.
 - Documented the root cause and resolution for each support ticket.
-- Closed tickets using professional help desk documentation practices.
+- Closed each ticket in the help desk system once the fix was confirmed.
--
 ## Skills Demonstrated

 - Hardware Troubleshooting